YanshengLiao/SEDAC/README.md

   - torch==2.0.0
   - scikit-learn==1.2.0

+## Datasets
+`datasets.7z` is the original comma separated value (CSV) files, `data.7z` is the CSV files with irrelevant columns dropped.

 ## Usage
 There are 3 python files in total: `CVAE_model.py` is the structure of CVAE model, `cvae_synthesis.py` is